 Missouri House passes penalties for food stamps program

-JEFFERSON CITY, Mo.
-(AP) _ The Missouri House has passed legislation to require parents receiving food stamps to comply with work requirements or face losing benefits.
+JEFFERSON CITY, Mo. – The Missouri House has passed legislation to require parents receiving food stamps to comply with work requirements or face losing benefits.

 Lawmakers voted 107-43 Tuesday to send the bill to the Senate.